ucll-scripting/exercises/scripting/05-remove-comments/explanations.md

 The `#` itself should also be removed.

-To test your implementation, create a couple of files with some random contents and let your script loose on it.
-Make sure all comments are gone and that the remainder has been left undisturbed.
+To test your implementation, create a couple of files with some random contents and let your script loose on them.